-Our faculty members play leadership roles in major research centers/institutes such as University of Pittsburgh Cancer Center (UPCI) Biostatistics Facility, Western Psychiatric Institute and Clinic (WPIC) Biostatistics Facility, NRG Oncology Statistics and Data Management Center (previously National Surgical Adjuvant Breast and Bowel Projects (NSABP) Biostatistical Center), Center for Occupational Biostatistics and Epidemiology (COBE), Cystic Fibrosis Center, and Clinical and Translational Science Institute (CTSI).
+Our faculty members play leadership roles in major research centers/institutes such as University of Pittsburgh Cancer Center (UPCI) Biostatistics Facility, Western Psychiatric Institute and Clinic (WPIC) Biostatistics Facility, Epidemiology Data Center, Critical Care Medicine Data Management Core, NRG Oncology Statistics and Data Management Center (previously National Surgical Adjuvant Breast and Bowel Projects (NSABP) Biostatistical Center), Center for Occupational Biostatistics and Epidemiology (COBE), Cystic Fibrosis Center, and Clinical and Translational Science Institute (CTSI).

 Thank you for your interest in our department!
+We are delighted that you visited our webpages.
+Please feel free to contact us if you want to know more about our department.
 We look forward to meeting with you in the near future.

 Shyamal Peddada, Chair